mettle/sendportal-docs/email-service-ses.md

 We also need to create a subscription to go along with our topic.
 For the Topic ARN, select the topic that you just created and select `HTTPS` as the protocol.
 The `Endpoint` will depend on your domain, but must end with `/api/v1/webhooks/aws`.
 For example, if SendPortal is installed at `https://campaigns.marketing.com`, then each webhook should point to `https://campaigns.marketing.com/api/v1/webhooks/aws`.

-Make sure you don't enable raw message delivery, otherwise the webhooks won't be handled correctly.
+Do _not_ enable `raw message delivery`, otherwise the webhooks will not be handled correctly.

 ![/img/docs/providers/aws/aws-17.png](/img/docs/providers/aws/aws-17.png)